Captainfl4me/rust-2-rp/README.md

-basic-blink|RGB wheel with adressable built-in LED multicore-serial|Use of the two core and test for writing and reading on serial console bmp-280|Basic reading of BMP280 pressure and temperature and displaying on serial console
+basic-blink|RGB wheel with adressable built-in LED multicore-serial|Use of the two core and test for writing and reading on serial console bmp-280|Basic reading of BMP280 pressure and temperature and displaying on serial console test-rom|Basic write and read to ROM uart|Uart Writing

 ## Compile